Curacao’s Synagogues: Discovering the Jewish Heritage of Curacao

 Last Updated on

 Feeling the sand under my feet instead of ice and snow was one of the main reasons I had come to the Caribbean island of Curacao in late February.
-But I hadn’t expected to experience that sensation this Curacao Synagogue: North America’s oldest, the Mikve Israel Emanuel Synagogue.
+But I hadn’t expected to experience that sensation in North America’s oldest synagogue.

 I knew that Curacao held the dubious distinction of being the major slave port in the Americas in the 17th and 18 century, a hub from which more than a half-million enslaved Africans were sold on the docks and shipped to plantations in North and South America.
 What I had not realized was that Curacao played a pivotal role in another major movement of people from one part of the world to another, one that offered opportunity rather than oppression.